mayankdutta/programming_basics/Waterfall Model.md

 - contract related issues can be addressed effectively.

 ##### Limitation
-- suitable if the requirement is well-defined & *stable*.
+- suitable if the requirement is well-defined, *stable*, *freeze*.
 - user can only see the software at the end of the development cycle.
-- backtracking cost is *high*.
+- backtracking cost is *high*, *reiteration* is very costly.
 - increased development of time & cost.
 - Requirements have to be freeze It is rigid.
 - hard to estimate cost.

 ##### Suitable when
+- When a new version of existing system is created
+	- that is when we want to automate the manual process
+	- tools, techs are known in advance & not going to be changed.
 - requirements are clearly defined & known.
 - product definition is stable.
 - dev tools & tech well known.